Course Description: AC/DC circuits address the basics of direct and alternating current circuits.

 Credit Hours: 6.00

-Section Notes: Student must also enroll in BI103L lab.
+Section Notes: Student must also enroll in BI103L lab with same instructor.

 Course Description: Laboratory portion of BI103 Anatomy and Physiology.